Caltech-IPAC/kete/docs/index.rst

 It is recommended that the background reading section be covered before using kete, as it is very important to understand the coordinate frames and reference times used.
-Conversions such as UTC <-> TDB time can result in over a minute of difference in the position of minor planets, which for fast moving objects is long enough that they may move out of frame.
+Conversions such as UTC to TDB time can result in over a minute of difference in the position of minor planets, which for fast moving objects is long enough that they may move out of frame.